Rick-Phoenix/sketch/docs/src/ts/monorepo.md

 # Monorepo Generation

-Once we have our settings defined (or not, if we want to use defaults), we can run
+We can set up a Typescript monorepo by simply running this command:

 >`{{#include ../../../sketch/tests/output/ts_examples/commands/monorepo_cmd}}`

-to create our new Typescript monorepo.
+This will use all of the default settings and set up a basic structure for a monorepo.

+But we can also create a package preset and use that for the root package of the monorepo.

 # Example

-We can omit the root package if we want to use a basic, default structure for the monorepo.
-But we can also create a package preset and use it if we want to customize the output.

 Let's make this our starting config: